The Agent Factory Thesis

 Today's agents execute tasks.
 Tomorrow's agents will participate in markets.
 The thesis opens with this claim because it represents the next great inflection: the shift from agent-as-tool to agent-as-buyer.

-Consider an agent assigned a high-level goal—"reduce customer churn by 15%."
-It will autonomously purchase the compute to train a model, negotiate an API contract for enrichment data, and provision cloud services to deploy the solution—all within a budget and permission envelope set by its human supervisor.
-The primitives are already in place: agents can call APIs, manage credentials, and make decisions under constraints.
-What remains is the trust infrastructure—payment rails, audit trails, and liability frameworks—that lets organizations safely delegate purchasing authority to non-human actors.
+Consider an agent assigned a high-level goal — "reduce customer churn by 15%."
+It will autonomously purchase the compute to train a model, negotiate an API contract for enrichment data, and provision cloud services to deploy the solution — all within a budget and permission envelope set by its human supervisor.
+The trust layer is where the action is now — mandate enforcement, audit trails, liability — not capability.

-When agents become buyers, the economics of the Agent Factory shift fundamentally.
-The factory no longer just consumes resources allocated by humans; it dynamically sources them.
-Compute, data, and specialist services become inputs that agents discover, evaluate, and acquire in real time—turning the factory into a self-provisioning system that optimizes not just for task completion, but for cost, speed, and quality simultaneously.
+When AI Workers become buyers, the economics of the AI-Native Company shift fundamentally.
+The company no longer just consumes resources allocated by humans; it dynamically sources them.
+Compute, data, and specialist services become inputs that AI Workers discover, evaluate, and acquire in real time — turning the company into a self-provisioning system that optimizes not just for task completion, but for cost, speed, and quality simultaneously.

 The implication for builders: design your agents and your infrastructure for economic participation from day one.
 Agents need budgets, not just permissions.
 Outcome contracts, not just API keys.
 And the organizations that master this shift will capture the next wave of value, just as the companies that moved from SaaS subscriptions to outcome-based pricing are capturing this one.